SeaQL/sea-orm/README.md

 ```

 ### Select
-SeaORM models one-to-many and many-to-many relationships at the Entity level,
+SeaORM models 1-N and M-N relationships at the Entity level,
-so you can express a many‑to‑many traversal via a junction table in a single method call without manually writing the joins.
+letting you traverse many-to-many links through a junction table in a single call.
 ```rust
 // find all models
 let cakes: Vec<cake::Model> = Cake::find().all(db).await?;